 How Much Does It Cost To Travel To Amsterdam?

-The table below shows you the prices of return flight tickets to Amsterdam from several major cities.
+The table below shows the prices of return flight tickets to Amsterdam from several major cities.
 The general rules for ticket prices to Amsterdam are like flight tickets to any other city.

 - The earlier you can book your flight to Amsterdam, the greater the discount.